We took a road trip through the South Africa’s largest mountain range… The mountain of dragons… The Drakensberg.

-The freedom of the open road… Window down, music playing, hand blowing in the warm summer breeze, as you drive down the highway.
+The freedom of the open road… Window down, music playing, hand blowing in the warm summer breeze as you cruise along the highway?
 A chance to be spontaneous and create memories richer than any currency.

 Well, that’s exactly what we made it.